wmakley/wmakley.github.io/_posts/2020-07-11-intro-to-jpql-for-activerecord-users.md

 Here are the choices I will *not* discuss, because they are an over-complicated waste of time:

-* Criteria Query API (Google it yourself and cry)
+* Criteria Query API (google it yourself and cry)

 **Already you may be asking:** Why do we need three separate APIs, with three separate blog posts?
 This is a very good question!!!
 If you have an answer as to why this sucks so much, please [let me know][me]!

 ## What is JPQL?

-JPQL is an SQL-like language for querying entities (not tables), defined by the JPA specification.
+JPQL is an SQL-like language for querying objects/entities (not tables), defined by the JPA specification.
+It is the lowest-level interface for loading entities, and typically featured in the most basic examples.

-Yes, you read that correctly: **entities, not tables**.
+Let me repeat: **objects, not tables**.

-## Detour: Getting an Entity Manager instance
+## Detour: Getting an EntityManager instance

 Before we can do anything with JPQL, we need an instance of the EntityManager.
 In Spring Boot you can have this auto-injected into your class as follows: